TKomericki/Rhetos-wiki/Configuration-management.md

 # Configuration management

-This article describes how the Rhetos application is configured in different stages of development and different project types.
+This article describes how to configure a Rhetos application, in different stages of development and different project types.

 Content: